qooxdoo/qooxdoo/docs/cli/packages.md

 5. Work on the library and, if possible, provide a running demo application.
 In our example, the demo app is in `source/class/janedoe/helloworld/demo` folder.

-6. When ready, publish your new contrib (see below).
+6. When ready, publish your new package (see below).

 ### Libraries as Applications